rish-singhal/nodejs-api-notes/notes.md

 **ORM/ ODM:** Object Relational Mapper (ORM) converting data types in and out.

+MongoDB is a Schemaless document store, but one can also use schemas to enforce data types.

 ### Middleware

 Some functions which are executed on the request object before the controller handles it.
+~ Middlewares can also response to the request like controller although it is not the intention.

+ExpressJs allows to use different mioddlewares as modules to process the request.